TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-We have a new password!!
+We have a new `password`!!

-Try to log into the root user with it:
+Try to log into the `root` user with it:

 <br />